mendozaremi/React_PhotoPort/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Remi Mendoza Material UI Photography Portfolio
+# Material UI Photography Portfolio
 This is a Photography portfolio I created using Material UI.

 ## Usage
 You can Fork My Repo and Adjust to your needs to create your own simple Photography site.

 # Preview